 After you submit your written tip or complaint, the SEC may want to speak with you in person to help it decide whether to open an investigation into what you reported.
 In a typical case, you may not get more than one hour for this initial meeting or telephone call.
-An SEC whistleblower attorney can give you guidance about how to use your time most efficient , and can work with you on how to explain things to the SEC most effectively.
-An SEC whistleblower lawyer can also accompany you to the meeting or join you on the telephone call.
+An SEC whistleblower attorney can give you guidance about how to use your time most efficiently, and can work with you on how to explain things to the SEC most effectively.
+An SEC whistleblower lawyer can also accompany you to the meeting or join you on the telephone call so that you do not have to go it alone.

 It is not unusual for the SEC to have more questions for you while it is conducting its investigation.
 An SEC whistleblower lawyer can communicate with the SEC’s lawyers for you and can help you to respond to the SEC’s questions accurately.If all other requirements are satisfied, and the SEC brings a successful case based on original information that you provided to it, and an award becomes available, you must submit a formal written claim explaining why you are entitled to an SEC whistleblower award.
 Your written claim must be submitted to the SEC within a certain period of time.
 An SEC whistleblower attorney can aid you in drafting your written claim for an SEC whistleblower reward and can help you submit it to the SEC properly, before your time period runs out.

 If your award claim is initially denied, an SEC whistleblower lawyer can help you appeal that decision to the Commission and hopefully win an award for you.